Home

 What management practices should be carried out to the established crops in framed suspended garden?

-Spark Agriculture pg 86.
+Agriculture & Nutrition Spark pg 86.

 Teacher's Notes.